ohcnetwork/care/docs/others/configuration.rst

 ----
 JWKs (Json Web keys) are used to perform open-id verification

-To generate JWKs run :code:`python generate_jwk.py` in virtual environment,
+To generate JWKs run :code:`python manage.py generate_jwks` in virtual environment,

 the obtained base64 string needs to be exported to environment as :code:`JWKS_BASE64`